ojeda/secure_clear/secure_clear.md

         void secure_clear(void* data, size_t size) noexcept;
     }

 The `secure_clear` function is intended to make the contents of the memory range `[data, data + size)` impossible to recover.
-It can be considered equivalent to a call to `memset(data, value, size)` with an unspecified `value` (i.e. there may even be different values, e.g. randomized).
+It can be considered equivalent to a call to `memset(data, value, size)` with indeterminate `value`s (i.e. there may even be different values, e.g. randomized).
 However, the compiler must guarantee the call is never optimized out unless the data was not in memory to begin with.
   * To clarify: the call may be removed by the compiler if there is no actual memory involved, instead of forcing itself to use actual memory and then clearing it (which would make the call pointless and less secure to begin with).
 For instance, if the compiler chose to keep the data in a register because it is small enough (and its address was not taken anywhere else), then the call could be elided.
 In a way, there was no memory to clear to begin with, so it could be considered that it was not optimized out.
   * Note: at Kona 2019 [[ref][P1315Kona2019]] it was polled whether the compiler should be free to implement further guarantees (e.g. clearing cache/registers containing it) and/or whether we should encourage them to do so.
-The result was neutral, so further input from EWG compiler experts would be needed to clarify this.
+The result was neutral, so further input from experts would be needed to decide this.

 An approach for the wording would be to lift the provision in [intro.abstract]p1 (i.e. the "as-if" rule) for calls to this function; thus conforming implementations need to emulate the behavior of the abstract machine and therefore produce code equivalent to having called the function, even if it has no effect on the observable behavior of the program.
 This is the same approach C11 takes for `memset_s`:

 > Unlike `memset`, any call to the `memset_s` function shall be evaluated strictly according to the rules of the abstract machine as described in (5.1.2.3).
 That is, any call to the `memset_s` function shall assume that the memory indicated by `s` and `n` may be accessible in the future and thus must contain the values indicated by `c`.

-Given this function imposes unusual restrictions/behavior, this paper was forwarded to EWG at Kona 2019 [[ref][P1315Kona2019]].
+Given this function imposes unusual restrictions/behavior, this paper was forwarded to EWG at Kona 2019 [[ref][P1315Kona2019]], and then to SG1 at Cologne 2019 [[ref][P1315Cologne2019]].

 ### `secure_clear` function template